open/close all folders

-- The Foggy Swamp Water Tribe, based on Vietnamese tribes in style and culture... and sounding exactly like Southern rednecks.
+- The Foggy Swamp Water Tribe, based on Vietnamese tribes in style, Buddhist spiritual culture...and Creole dialect and diet.

 - Not even the main "nationalities"/"ethnicities" are immune to this; the capital of the Northern Water Tribe has Chinese-influenced architecture, with the canals and bridges of Venice, and while the Fire Nation's political situation and industrial superiority may be reminiscent of Imperial Japan, its material culture is mainly Chinese (with a bit of Thai mixed in).

-- Sequel Series The Legend of Korra jumps seventy years forward, where the established Far East blending now adds elements of The Roaring Twenties and The Great Depression to its cultural milieu, with Republic City itself as a blend of Shanghai, Hong Kong, Manhattan and Vancouver.
+- Sequel Series The Legend of Korra jumps seventy years forward, where the established Far East blending now adds elements of The Roaring '20s and The Great Depression to its cultural milieu, with Republic City itself as a blend of Shanghai, Hong Kong, Manhattan and Vancouver.

 - Though you'd see a handful of straight-up Fantasy Counterpart Cultures in My Little Pony: Friendship Is Magic, Contemporary Equestria blends Ancient Greece with a considerable helping of both Medieval and continental Europe, then adds some 19th century Britain, a bit of The Wild West, and just a pinch of the 1980's - all of it wrapped up in contemporary Midwestern North America.